 - Depending on the manufacturer, it may come with unnecessary bloatware (pre-installed apps you don’t need that take up storage space)

 The right operating system for you will depend on your personal preferences, and you may already be familiar with one or the other.
-If you’re looking to switch to iOS because you’ve not enjoyed using Android on your Samsung, remember you can get some cash for your next phone if you sell a Galaxy S21 or S20 to us.
+If you’re looking to switch to iOS because you’ve not enjoyed using Android on your Samsung, remember you can get some cash for your next phone if you sell a Samsung Galaxy S23 or S22 to us.

 Do I want 5G?

-5G is the newest way to access the internet on your phone.
-Most of the latest flagship devices offer it; however, mid-tier and lower-tier phones will still be running 4G.
+5G is still the latest way to access the internet on your phone.
+Most of the latest models offer it; however, lower-tier phones will still be running 4G.
 A phone with 5G will download things faster and give you a more stable internet connection.

-That said, 5G isn’t currently available everywhere in the UK and is still in the process of being rolled out.
-So depending on where you live, you might want to strike this off as a must for your next phone and wait until 5G is available in your area.
-Also, if you don’t use your phone to access the internet that much (for example, you don’t watch films or videos on your phone), then you probably don’t need to worry about getting a 5G device yet.
+That said, 5G isn’t currently available everywhere in the UK and is still in the process of being rolled out despite its launch to mobile devices in 2019.
+So, depending on where you live, you might want to strike this off as a must for your next phone and wait until 5G is available in your area.

 Do I want a phone with a good camera?

-Phone cameras have become one of the top features used to compare devices, with every new generation pushing the boundaries of what it’s possible to fit into a smartphone.
-If you use your current phone to take a lot of photos, then it stands to reason you’ll want your next phone to have an even better camera and supporting software.
+Phone cameras have become one of the top features used to compare devices, with every new generation pushing the boundaries of what’s possible to fit into a smartphone.
+If you find your inner photographer by using your phone to take photos, then it stands to reason you’ll want your next phone to have an even better camera and supporting software.

 Smartphone camera specifications can be incredibly confusing, with a lot of technical terms being thrown around.
 Here’s a little breakdown of what some of the main features mean to help you decide whether they’re useful to you:

-- Night Mode for taking great photos in low light and without a flash
+- Night Modefor taking great photos at night or in low light without a flash.

-For the best of the best when it comes to phone cameras, you’ll be looking at the higher end of the big-name flagship series like the Samsung Galaxy S21 Ultra.
+For the best of the best when it comes to phone cameras, you’ll be looking at the higher end of the big-name flagship series like the iPhone 15 Pro Max.

 How much internal storage do I need?

-Phones have two types of storage; internal and cloud storage.
-Internal storage is the amount of space in your physical phone and ranges anywhere from 8GB to 512GB.
-Internal storage impacts the price of a phone, so if you store a lot of movies and big files on your phone, you’ll probably want something with a lot of internal storage.
+Phones have two types of storage: internal and cloud storage.
+Internal storage is the amount of space in your physical phone and ranges anywhere from 8GB to 1TB.
+Internal storage impacts the price of a phone, so if you store a lot of movies and big files on it, you’ll probably want something with a lot of internal storage.

 What screen size do I want?

 Phone screens have increased in size over the years.
 The reasoning behind this can largely be attributed to how much media we consume on our phones.
-A big screen is great for watching YouTube videos, TV shows, TikToks, and even movies; the drawback is that the device no longer fits comfortably in one hand.
+A big screen is great for watching YouTube videos, TV shows, TikToks, and even movies; the drawback is that the device no longer fits comfortably in one hand (or in your pocket).

 If you know you use your phone for watching a lot of videos, or if you work on it a lot and it’s the one piece of tech you do absolutely everything on, then a big screen is the way to go.
 However, opt for a smaller screen size if you want something a little more compact that’s easy to carry around and will fit nicely into your hand.

 If you’ve got a phone that you like the interface of, like the iPhone 13, why not trade it in and use the cash to buy something smaller?
-Sell your iPhone 13 and put the money towards the more compact iPhone 13 Mini, which you can pick up a refurbished version of from the Mazuma Shop.
+Sell your iPhone 13 and put the money towards the more compact iPhone 13 Mini.
 Bigger doesn’t necessarily mean better; it’s about finding what works for you.